 Three main types of EB might occur, and previous research suggests that 6.5 in every 1 million newborns in the United States may have one of these types

-The risk is the same regardless of gender and ethnicity.
+The risk is the same

 People with EB have extremely fragile skin.
 Even very slight friction may cause blisters, as the layers of skin move independently and separate.